 If workplaces had nap rooms, multitasking was frowned upon, and meetings were held during walks, we'd be vastly more productive.
+These are just some of the things we know about how to optimize our brain use.

-Here are 12 rules we know about how the brain works from Brain Rules.
+Below find 12 rules we know about how the brain works from Brain Rules.

 #1 Exercise Boosts Brain Power